Online trading platforms in Canada allow DIY investors to be in full control of their portfolios when trading various market securities.

 Wealthsimple Trade vs RBC Direct Investing: Trading Fees

 As mentioned above, Wealthsimple doesn’t charge trading fees.
-Investors can buy and sell thousands of ETFs and stocks in Canada and US exchanges without having to worry about trading fees.
+Investors can buy and sell thousands of ETFs and stocks in Canada and US exchanges without worrying about trading fees.

 To make money, Wealthsimple Trade assesses a base conversion fee + 1.50% on USD-denominated trades.